Anesthesia – General, Sedation or Local?

 4. The principles of soft tissue based planning to determine breast implant size are not followed, and this will lead to errors in placing over-sized implants, leading to a much higher surgical revision rate and a longer recovery time.

 5. If the local anesthesia is not providing complete relief of pain, you will not have the ability to be put to sleep to complete the surgery – essentially, you will have to “grin and bear it”.
+I witnessed this many years ago when I was a resident in training.
+It was not pretty to watch.
+I will NEVER put a patient of mine through this.

 7. As for the recovery, a quick general anesthetic (about one hour) is out of your system very shortly after surgery.
 Therefore, recovery from the anesthetic is not an issue.
 In fact, if you require sedation during your procedure, it may take longer to recovery from your “sedative hangover” than from a short general anesthetic!
 In other words, using general anesthesia, you are given less drugs, not more, than if you received local anesthesia plus intravenous sedation!